facebook/docusaurus/website-1.x/versioned_docs/version-1.10.x/getting-started-publishing.md

 ### Hosting on ZEIT Now

-With [ZEIT Now](#using-zeit-now), you can deploy your site easily and connect it to [GitHub](https://zeit.co/github) or [GitLab](https://zeit.co/gitlab) to automatically receive a new deployment every time you push a commit.
+With [ZEIT Now](#using-zeit-now), you can deploy your site and connect it to [GitHub](https://zeit.co/github) or [GitLab](https://zeit.co/gitlab) to automatically receive a new deployment every time you push a commit.

 ### Hosting on Netlify

 Steps to configure your Docusaurus-powered site on Netlify.

 1. Select **New site from Git**
-1. Connect to your preferred Git provider.
+2. Connect to your preferred Git provider.
-1. Select the branch to deploy.
+3. Select the branch to deploy.
 Default is `master`
-1. Configure your build steps:
+4. Configure your build steps:

     * For your build command enter: `cd website; npm install; npm run build;`
     * For publish directory: `website/build/<projectName>` (use the `projectName` from your `siteConfig`)

-1. Click **Deploy site**
+5. Click **Deploy site**

 You can also configure Netlify to rebuild on every commit to your repository, or only `master` branch commits.